Operator learning for models of tear film breakup: Introduction

+Operator learning has also been successfully applied to a wide range of scientific computing problems. \citet{Lu2021DeepONet} introduced DeepONet and demonstrated its effectiveness for learning solution operators of nonlinear ODEs and PDEs. \citet{Kovachki2021NeuralOperator} showed that neural operators accurately approximate solution operators for benchmark problems including Burgers' equation, Darcy flow, and the Navier–Stokes equations with substantial computational speedups over traditional numerical solvers. \citet{Lu2022MultifidelityDeepONet} further developed Multifidelity DeepONet, which combines low- and high-fidelity data to efficiently learn nonlinear operators and demonstrated its effectiveness on several forward and inverse PDE problems.

-In this work, we investigate operator learning techniques \cite{ChenOperatorLearning2023,WangEigenvectorBias2021,Tancik2020,JMLR:v24:23-0478} to ODE and 1D PDE models of TBU dynamics.
-In operator learning, one trains a deep neural network or other learning architecture to the outputs of a simulation as its inputs vary widely over the domain of its parameter space.
-In our context, the goal is to build a mapping directly from observations, in the form of synthetic FL imaging data, to outcomes, in the form of TF thickness and osmolarity functions, without the need to simulate the physics or solve an inverse problem.
+Motivated by these recent advances, we investigate operator learning techniques to ODE and 1D PDE models of TBU dynamics.
+In operator learning, one trains a deep neural network or other learning architecture to learn the mapping implied by the solution of a differential equation.
+This could mean the mapping from parameters to solutions, for instance, but our goal is to learn the mapping from observations, in the form of synthetic FL imaging data, to outcomes, in the form of TF thickness and osmolarity functions, without the need to simulate the physics or solve an inverse problem.
 If successful, this process provides a fast computational method that could be used in real time to predict characteristics of tear film flows from FL imaging.
 At the modeling level, we can compare the results of predictors trained on ODE and PDE models to clarify how often and under what circumstances they make substantially different predictions.

 In \autoref{sec:mathmodels} we describe the ODE and PDE models used to simulate TF dynamics during TBU.
 In \autoref{sec:operator-learning} we describe three operator learning methods that are used and tested.
 In \autoref{sec:results} we present the results of numerical experiments with the two simulation models and operator learning methods, and in \autoref{sec:discussion} we make concluding remarks and observations.